Thai curry

 Lime or Fish Sauce

 Lime zest and lime juice OR fish sauce lend a bit of acidity to Thai curry that makes its flavor pop.
-I think lime zest and lime juice taste far more flavorful than fish sauce, though I do resort to fish sauce when I’m out of limes.
+I think limes taste far more flavorful than fish sauce, but sometimes I resort to fish sauce when I’m out of limes.

-Fish sauce can be purchased from nearly any Asian market, where you can find a large variety of different types and brands.
+Fish sauce can be found at nearly any Asian market, where you can find a large variety of different types and brands.
 I usually buy inexpensive brands with anchovy as the primary ingredient.

 Rice or Noodles

 Thai curry goes fantastic over rice!
-I use jasmine rice, which is pretty much the only rice I ever buy.
-The rice soaks up the curry juice wonderfully.
+The rice soaks up the curry juice perfectly.

 Every once in a while I’ll use thin rice or wheat noodles, but they don’t capture the flavor of the curry as well as rice.
 You’ll end up drinking the remainder of the juice from your bowl if you use noodles, but they’re a decent substitute if you don’t have rice on hand.